-When a Fund purchases or sells a futures contract, or sells an option thereon, the Fund is required to "cover" its position in order to limit leveraging and related risks.
-To cover its position, a Fund may segregate (and mark-to-market on a daily basis) cash or liquid securities that, when added to any amounts deposited with a futures commission merchant as margin, are equal to the market value of the futures contract or otherwise "cover" its position in a manner consistent with the 1940 Act or the rules and SEC interpretations thereunder.
-The segregated account functions as a practical limit on the amount of leverage which a Fund may undertake and on the potential increase in the speculative character of the Fund's outstanding portfolio securities.
-Additionally, such segregated accounts will generally assure the availability of adequate funds to meet the obligations of a Fund arising from such investment activities.
+When an Underlying Fund purchases or sells a futures contract, or sells an option thereon, the Underlying Fund is required to "cover" its position in order to limit leveraging and related risks.
+To cover its position, an Underlying Fund may segregate (and mark-to-market on a daily basis) cash or liquid securities that, when added to any amounts deposited with a futures commission merchant as margin, are equal to the market value of the futures contract or otherwise "cover" its position in a manner consistent with the 1940 Act or the rules and SEC interpretations thereunder.
+The segregated account functions as a practical limit on the amount of leverage which an Underlying Fund may undertake and on the potential increase in the speculative character of the Underlying Fund's outstanding portfolio securities.
+Additionally, such segregated accounts will generally assure the availability of adequate funds to meet the obligations of an Underlying Fund arising from such investment activities.
 The SEC has recently adopted new regulations regarding mutual funds' use of derivatives and leverage which will remove the asset segregation requirements and replace them with new limits on leverage.
 The ultimate impact of the new rules remain unclear, but they may limit a Fund's ability to engage in swap transactions and/or increase the costs of such transactions.

-A Fund may also cover its long position in a futures contract by purchasing a put option on the same futures contract with a strike price (i.e., an exercise price) as high or higher than the price of the futures contract.
-In the alternative, if the strike price of the put is less than the price of the futures contract, a Fund will segregate cash or liquid securities equal in value to the difference between the strike price of the put and the price of the futures contract.
-A Fund may also cover its long position in a futures contract by taking a short position in the instruments underlying the futures contract, or by taking positions in instruments with prices which are expected to move relatively consistently with the futures contract.
-A Fund may cover its short position in a futures contract by taking a long position in the instruments underlying the futures contract.
-So by taking positions in instruments with prices which are expected to move relatively consistently with the futures contract.
+An Underlying Fund may also cover its long position in a futures contract by purchasing a put option on the same futures contract with a strike price (i.e., an exercise price) as high or higher than the price of the futures contract.
+In the alternative, if the strike price of the put is less than the price of the futures contract, an Underlying Fund will segregate cash or liquid securities equal in value to the difference between the strike price of the put and the price of the futures contract.
+An Underlying Fund may also cover its long position in a futures contract by taking a short position in the instruments underlying the futures contract, or by taking position in the instruments with prices which are expected to move relatively consistently with the futures contract.
+An Underlying Fund may cover its short position in a futures contract by taking a long position in the instruments underlying the futures contracts, or by taking positions in instruments with prices which are expected to move relatively consistently with the futures contract.